 In addition to the energy cost, the cryogenic subsystem requires periodic maintenance.
-Most of the service operations are predictable and can be scheduled following a preventive maintenance concept.
-This approach minimizes the impact on science and simplifies the logistics, but it is also more expensive because components are replaced before their end of life cycle.
+Most service operations are predictable and can be scheduled following a preventive maintenance concept.
+This approach minimizes the impact on science and simplifies the logistics, but it is also more expensive because components are replaced before their end-of-life cycle.

-A second approach is planned corrective maintenance, where the system is continuously monitored in order to find problems and predict failures before they occur.
-This is a more cost-effective solution that will have to be implemented over time as system knowledge is improved and failure prediction tools are developed.
-The cryogenic subsystem MTBM is directly derived from the antenna MTBM and is ultimately set by the array availability for science operation requirement.
+A second approach is planned corrective maintenance, where the system is continuously monitored to find problems and predict failures before they occur.
+This more cost-effective solution will have to be implemented over time as system knowledge is improved and failure prediction tools are developed.
+The cryogenic subsystem MTBM is directly derived from the antenna MTBM and is ultimately set by the array availability for science operation requirements.